Daphyk/wk-1-code-challenge/README.md

 ## Features
 - Determines gross salary, PAYE tax, NHIF, and NSSF deductions.
 - Shows the net salary after taxes and contributions are deducted.

+# Getting started
+* Run the program: run node netpay.js on the terminal.